vp817/RakNetProtocolDoc/README.md

 This documentation assumes you want similar/same security method of libcat, that's why if the server you're targeting doesn't have libcat or whatever same as that, but they also have security enabled, the client will crash because they will only give you a cookie, no identity proof or anything of the likes.

+## Contributing

+You can contribute by making this look/be better or fix a typo or maybe add more things that isn't added here.

+And you can also do the todos.

 ## Data Types

 | Type | Size | Note |